 father and son talking by phone on hot day, with son reminding father to use air conditioning.
 Text reads Be a Buddy!
 When it's hot, make sure neighbors and family are in an air-conditioned place.

 Hot and humid weather is not just uncomfortable, it is also the deadliest type of weather event in NYC.
 The extra stress on the body from heat can also worsen chronic health conditions such as heart and lung disease.
+Climate change is making dangerously hot weather more common and more severe in NYC.
 Be prepared and keep yourself and your family safe by using these tips.

 Find a Cool Space